Academic Courses

 Instructor: Kate Cowcher, Phillips Collection and the University of Maryland Postdoctoral Fellow in Modern and Contemporary Art History 2017/18

-This workshop will introduce students to the debates and discussions around the concept of “global modernism” and its iterations in twentieth century Africa.
-After some introductory sessions discussing the term “modernism,” its familiar Western-centric history, and its relationship to colonialism and anti-colonialism, we will look in-depth at engagements with and productions of modernist art in different national contexts across the African continent, including Senegal, Nigeria, Ethiopia, Kenya, South Africa and the Democratic Republic of Congo.
-The workshop will also include a visit to the Smithsonian National Museum of African Art on April 6, and will involve discussions about exhibitions and displays of modern art from Africa in Western institutions.
+This workshop introduced students to discussions around the concept of “global modernism” and its iterations in twentieth century Africa.
+After discussing the term “modernism,” its familiar Western-centric history, and its relationship to colonialism and anti-colonialism, students looked at modernist art in different national contexts across the African continent.
+The workshop included a visit to the Smithsonian National Museum of African Art and involved discussions about exhibitions of modern art from Africa in Western institutions.

 In collaboration with University of Maryland